Installation

 Start with CLI

-npx shadcn@canary init 'https://launchuicomponents.com/r'
+npx shadcn@latest init 'https://launchuicomponents.com/r' -d

 Start with a different framework